Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

 Half-day city sightseeing in Athens: Local Guide, Visit to the Acropolis, Sightseeing stop at the Parthenon, Visit to the Acropolis Museum

 Excursion to Delphi: Visit to the archaeological site of Delphi, Visit to Delphi's Archaeological Museum, Delphi guide

 Excursion to Cape Sounion: Guided visit of the Temple of Poseidon, Countryside dinner

 Saronic Gulf Cruise: Departure transfer, Day cruise with stops on the Saronic Islands of Hydra, Poros and Aegina, Transfer from the pier

-Excursion to the Peloponnesus: Sightseeing stop at the Corinth Canal, Visit to the archaeological site of Ancient Corinth, Guided tour of Mycenae, Guided tour of the Theater of Epidaurus and the Sanctuary of Asklepios
+Excursion to the Peloponnesus: Sightseeing stop at the Corinth Canal, Visit to the archaeological site of Ancient Corinth, Guided tour at the archaeological site of Mycenae, Guided tour of the Theater of Epidaurus and the Sanctuary of Asklepios

 'Zafiro Experience' interactive Greek dancing dinner show with Dora Stratou dancers: Round-trip transfers